drithh/academic-management/readme.md

 ## Configuring Ports

-- The frontend is configured to run on port 3000, you can change this in `env` file with name `VITE_FRONTEND_PORT`
+- The frontend is configured to run on port 3000, you can change this in `client/vite.config.ts`
-- The backend is configured to run on port 8080, you can change this in `env` file with name `PORT`
+- The backend is configured to run on port 8080, you can change this in `env` file with name `BACKEND_PORT`

 ## Generating GraphQL Types